kevinyswong/kevinyswong.github.io/index.md

 be applied to the reading of books . . .
 We suffered through a lot of turgid academic writing, but the class had its uses.
 I learned, among other things, that one can read the same text from multiple points of view and therefore see different themes in it.
-When a Marxist reads Jane Austen’s Pride and Prejudice, for example, he might become interested in the way in which wealth, power, and the determination to have both shapes the lives of all of the characters.
+When a Marxist reads Jane Austen's Pride and Prejudice, for example, he might become interested in the way in which wealth, power, and the determination to have both shapes the lives of all of the characters.
 When a feminist reads the same book, she might discover that patriarchal attitudes